muratk5n/thirdwave/en/README.md

 They didn't foresee a problem.
 They *are* the problem.

-"But can't we say 'Russia Russia Russia' crows foresaw a problem?"
+"But can't we say 'Russia Russia Russia' crowd foresaw a problem?"

 ---